Some notions can not have a value: person, car, philosophy.

 In the diagram, create several notions, for example the 3 notions (A; B; C).
 In the diagram: Double-click an empty square and write the name in the window that opens.

-Click on “Save & Calculate” (4).
-The amount inscribed turns from blue to black.
-It is now saved and the amount entered is integrated in the calculations.
-In the lower rectangle of Notion A you now see the amount 1000 (5).
+Click the “Enter” button or click “Save & Calculate” (5) or click anywhere in the diagram.
+The entered amount is now saved and the entered amount is put into the calculations.
+In the lower rectangle of notion A you now see the amount 1000 (6).

 Do the same for the notion B by including for example € 2,500.

-Note: In LinkNotions, each concept is automatically assigned a fixed number when it is created.
+Note: In LinkNotions, each concept is automatically assigned an id-number when it is created.
 This one never changes, even if the notion is misplaced.
-You can reference a notion (among others) with this fixed number.
-You find the fixed number of a notion in the tooltip (7) by placing the cursor on the notion as well as in the window “Info” (8) of the notion.
+You can reference a notion (among others) with this id-number.
+You find the id-number of a notion in the tooltip (7) by placing the cursor on the notion as well as in the window “Info” (8) of the notion.
 In our case “id1” is the nr. fixed of the Notion A and “id3” is the nr.
 Notion B.

 Entries in the Calculation overview